 The TK201 Resin is based on a tertiary amine, it further contains a small amount of a long-chained alcohol (radical scavenger) to increase its radiolysis stability.
-The TK201 Resin rather acts as a weaker ion pair binding agent compared to the TEVA Resin, accordingly it is generally possible to elute under softer conditions.
+The TK201 Resin acts as a weaker ion pair binding agent compared to the TEVA Resin, accordingly it is generally possible to elute it under softer conditions.

-Its main application is the separation of anionic species such as Tc(VII) or Re(VII).
+Its main applications are the separation of anionic species such as Tc(VII) or Re(VII) and the separation of Cu isotopes from solid Ni targets.

-The following graph shows the $\rm D{w}$ values for Tc in $\rm HNO{3}$ and HCl.
+The following graph shows the $D{\rm w}$ values for Tc in ${\rm HNO_3}$ and HCl.